The programme is designed for teachers and other professionals working in the field of education as well as recent graduates.

 Distinctive approaches to learning and teaching

 The course is taught through a series of lectures, seminars and workshops.
-All teaching takes place in small groups which enables students to engage in discussion and debate.
-In addition to the main programme, students will have opportunities to attend research seminars, day courses and other activities hosted by the School of Education.
+All teaching takes place in small groups which enables you to engage in discussion and debate.
+In addition to the main programme, you will have opportunities to attend research seminars, day courses and other activities.

 All modules are taught by members of the university’s academic staff.
 The course also makes use of visiting lecturers from other academic institutions from within the UK and further.
 The underpinning delivery principle of our teaching is that we seek to demonstrate the ongoing links between theory and practice: we offer all our course members the chance to engage in rich dialogue and critical reflection on work based issues, concerns and developments.